-There is nothing perfectly 100% secure computer system.
-There will always be bugs and security experts know that.
-So, system architects employer strategy is called defensive depth which uses many layers of varying security mechanisms to frustrate attackers.
-We have one of the most common forms of computer security cryptography.
-The word cryptography comes from the roots of crypto and Griffey roughly translating to secret writing.
-In order to make information secret, you use a cypher.
-An algorithm that converts plaintext into ciphertext which is gibberish unless you have a key that lets you undo the cypher.
-The process of making text secret is called encryption and the reverse process is called decryption.
+There is no flawlessly secure computer, there will always be bugs and viruses no matter how advanced and complex these systems evolve.
+Thus, system architects use an employing strategy called “defensive depth” which utilises many layers of varying security mechanisms to demoralise attackers.
+We have one of the most everyday forms of computer security cryptography.
+The word cryptography comes from the words “crypto” and “Griffey” which translates to “secret”.
+To make information secret, you use a cypher, an algorithm that allows you to convert plaintext to ciphertext which is gibberish unless you have a special key that lets you undo the cypher, this process of making texts secret is called encryption and the reverse process is called decryption.

-For cyber security related issues of businesses please visit: https://www.benchmarkitservices.com/cyber-security/
+For cyber security related issues for businesses please visit: https://www.benchmarkitservices.com/cyber-security/

-Cypher have been used long before computers showed up Julius Caesar use what is now called a season cypher to encrypt private correspondence.
-He would shift the letters in a message forward by three places.
-So, A became D. The message recipients had to know both the algorithm and the numbers shift by which acted as the key.
-The Caesar cypher is one example of a larger class of techniques called substitution cyphers.
-These replace every letter in a message with something else according to a translation.
-A big drawback of basic substitution cyphers is that letter frequencies are preserved.
-For example, A is the most common letter in English.
-So, if cypher translates A into an X then X will show up the most frequently in the cipher-text.
-Skilled cryptanalyst can work backwards from these kinds of statistics to figure out the message.
-Fundamental class of techniques are permutation cyphers. let’s look at the simple example called a common are transposition cypher. here we take a message and fill the letters into a grid. in this case we’ve chosen 5 by 5 to encrypt town message we read out the characters in a different order. let’s say from the bottom left working up was one column to time than you letter ordering what’s called a permutation is the encrypted message. the ordering direction as well as the five-by-five grid size serves as the key. like before if the ciphering key unknown recipient can reverse the process through the original message by the 1900s cryptography was mechanised in the form of encryption machines.
+Long before computers were invented, cyphers were employed.
+To encrypt private correspondence, Julius Caesar utilised what is now known as a season cypher.
+He would forwards the letters in a message by three spaces (A became D).
+The recipients of the message had to understand both the algorithm and the numbers shift, which served as the key.
+The Caesar cypher is an example of a wider family of techniques known as substitution cyphers, which replace each letter in a message with something else based on a translation.
+The fact that letter frequencies are kept is a significant disadvantage of basic replacement cyphers.
+For example, the letter A is the most commonly used in English.
+So, if the cypher converts A to an X, then X will appear the most frequently.
+Within the ciphertext, A experienced cryptanalyst can work backwards from such statistics to deduce the message.
+Permutation cyphers are the most fundamental type of method.
+Let’s have a look at a simple example known as a common are transposition cypher.
+In this section, we take a message and fill the letters into a grid.
+We picked 5 by 5 to encrypt the town message in this example, and we read out the characters in a different order.
+Let’s imagine you start at the bottom left and work your way up, one column at a time, and the encrypted message is what’s known as a permutation.
+The key is the ordering orientation as well as the five-by-five grid size.
+As previously stated, if the ciphering key is unknown to the recipient, the procedure can be reversed.
+Similarly to earlier, if the ciphering key is unknown to the recipient, the process can be reversed through the original message.
+By the 1900s, cryptography had been mechanised in the form of encryption machines.

-Cryptography is important because it allows you to securely protect data that you do not want anyone else to have access to.
-It is used to protect corporate secrets, secure classified information, and protect personal information to guard against things like identity theft.
-Let us get started, with the help of an example of a scenario to explain what cryptography is.
-Let us assume we have a person called Anne.
-Suppose Anne sends a message to his friend Sam who is on the other side of the world.
+Cryptography is crucial because it allows you to securely protect data that you do not want others to see.
+It is used to safeguard corporate secrets, preserve classified information, and safeguard personal information against identity theft.
+Let us begin by using an example of a scenario to explain what cryptography is.
+Assume we have a person named Anne.
+Anne sends a message to her friend Sam on the other side of the globe.

-Now obviously he wants this message to be private and nobody else should have access to the message.
-Now he uses a public forum, for example, the Internet for sending this message.
-The goal is to secure this communication and of course, we must be secured against someone.
-Now let us say, there is a smart guy called eve who is secretly got access to a communication channel.
-Since this guy has access to your communication, he can do much more than just eavesdrop.
-For example, he can try to change the message.
-Now, this is just a small example, what if eve gets access to your private information, well that could result in a big catastrophe.
+She wants this communication to be secret, and no one else should be able to see it.
+She now sends this message via a public platform, such as the Internet.
+The purpose is to safeguard this communication, and we must, of course, be protected from someone.
+Assume there is a brilliant guy named Eve who has covertly gained access to a communication channel.
+Because he has access to your conversation, he can do much more than just listen in.
+He could, for example, try to modify the message.
+Now, this is just a little example; what if Eve gains access to your personal information?
+Well, that might lead to a major disaster.

-So how can Andy be sure that nobody in the middle could access the message sent to Sam.
-The goal here is to make communication secure and that is where cryptography comes in.
-So, what exactly is cryptography, well cryptography is a practise and the study of techniques for securing communication and data in the presence of adversaries.
+So, how can Anne be certain that no one in the middle can see the message she gave to Sam?
+The idea here is to secure communication, which is where cryptography comes in.
+So, what is cryptography exactly?
+Cryptography is the practice and study of strategies for safeguarding communication and data in the face of adversaries.

-So let me take a moment to explain how that happens, well first we have a message, this message is firstly converted into a numeric form and then this numeric form is applied to the key called an encryption key and this encryption key is used in the encryption algorithm.
-So once the numeric message and the encryption key has been applied an encryption algorithm.
-What we get is called a cipher-text.
-Now, this cipher-text is sent over the network to the other side of the world where the other person to who the message is intended, will use a decryption key cipher-text as a parameter of the decryption algorithm and then he will get what we send as a message.
+So, initially, we have a message, which is translated into a numeric form, and this numeric form is then applied to a key called an encryption key, which is then employed in the encryption procedure.
+So, after applying an encryption technique to the numeric message and the encryption key.
+What we get is known as ciphertext.
+This cipher-text is now transferred over the network to the other side of the world, where the person to whom the message is intended will use a decryption key cipher-text as a parameter of the decryption process, and he will receive what we delivered as a message.

-So let us see how cryptography can help secure the connection between Anne and Sam.
-So, to protect his message Anny first converts his readable message to an unreadable form.
-Here he converts a message to some random numbers and after that he uses a key to encrypt his message after applying this key to the numerical form of his message, he gets a new value in cryptography we call this cipher-text.
+So, let’s look at how cryptography can help safeguard Anne and Sam’s relationship.
+In order to safeguard her message, Anne begins by converting his readable communication into an unintelligible form.
+In this case, she converts a message to random numbers and then uses a key to encrypt her message.
+By applying this key to the numerical form of his message, she obtains a new value in cryptography, which we call cipher-text.